 - Cleaning your incisions.
 Soak a Q-tip with a diluted solution of 50% hydrogen peroxide and water.
 Gently apply the Q-tip over your suture lines 2 times daily.
-Suture lines will be found in front of your ears.
+Suture lines will be found in front of and behind your ears.
+It is not required to clean eyelid incisions.
 Then use a clean Q-top or gauze to gently pat dry the incision line.
-Finally, apply a generous amount of antibacterial ointment with a Q-tip to keep your incision sites moist.
+Finally, apply a generous amount of antibacterial ointment with a Q-tip to keep all your incision sites moist.
 If your incisions are free of dried blood, you can skip cleaning and only apply a generous amount of antibacterial ointment (Bacitracin/Neosporin).
-Keeping your sutures lubricated with ointment is less painful to remove and allows the incision lines to heal with minimal scarring. - Crusting.
+Keeping your sutures lubricated with ointment are less painful to remove and allow the incision lines to heal with minimal scarring. - Crusting.
 Occasionally crusting will occur around the sutures.
 Do not try to remove this yourself.
 This is normal and will resolve.
 Cleaning your incisions daily will minimize crusting. - ACE wrap.
 Always keep the elastic ACE wrap in place after cleaning sutures and incision lines for the first 5 days after surgery.
-Days 5 12 after surgery the ACE wrap should be worn any time you sleep (naps and at night). - Cold compress.
-Following surgery, cold compresses may be used over the cheeks and lateral neck to minimize swelling and control bruising.
+Days 5 - 12 after surgery the ACE wrap should be worn any time you sleep (naps and at night). - Cold compress.
+Following surgery, cold compresses may be used over the eyes, cheeks, and neck to minimize swelling and control bruising.
 Ice packs MUST be lightweight.
 Only ice 5 minutes on, 5 minutes off for a maximum of 30 minutes in morning and night.
 Do not over ice as this can lead to skin breakdown.
 If you are having a fat transfer, you can NOT ice the cheeks. - Sun Exposure.
 Avoid sun exposure as much as possible.
 This will optimize scar healing and minimize swelling.
 During the first year after surgery, it is crucial to use an SPF of 30+, cover your incisions with your hair or a sun hat when outdoors.
-Even mild sunburn can cause permanent discoloration, worsen swelling, and irritate an incision that is healing. - Suture Removal.
+Even mild sunburn can cause permanent discoloration, worsen swelling, and irritate an incision that is healing.

+- Suture Removal.
 Do not attempt to remove sutures yourself.
-Your surgeon or staff member will remove all staples and sutures at your follow-up appointments. - Makeup.
+Your surgeon or staff member will remove all sutures at your follow-up appointments. - Makeup.
 Do not use make-up for the first four days.
-When you begin to apply makeup, avoid application directly on healing incisions for at least a couple weeks.
+When you begin to apply makeup, avoid application directly on healing incisions for at least 2 weeks.